spld— SICStus Prolog Application Builder

 Controls whether to hardcode certain paths into the executable in order for it to find the SICStus libraries and bootfiles etc.

-Under UNIX, if --no-moveable is specified, paths are hardcoded
+Under UNIX, if --no-moveable is specified, then paths are hardcoded

 into executables in order for